kevinbarabash/beignet/design/mvp/09_testing_target.md

   to a separate file, but this is not a great solution since the limitations of mocking are driving code organization.

-Crochet gets around these issues by having a "testing" compilation target.
-When compiling for this target, Crochet will modify the code generated in the following ways:
+Escalier gets around these issues by having a "testing" compilation target.
+When compiling for this target, Escalier will modify the code generated in the following ways:

 - All top-level symbols are assigned to properties on an `exports` object, even